Things to do in Lamphun

 The Hariphunchai National Museum is a very interesting museum about the history and archaeology of Lamphun province.
 The museum is open every day from 0830 until 1600, except on Monday and Tuesday.
 Phraya Ratchanakul Viboonphakdi, the royal commissioner of Monthon Payap, and Prince Chak Kham Kajornsak, the ruler of Lamphun, founded the first museum at Wat Phrathat Hariphunchai in 1927 to exhibit stone inscriptions and other artifacts.

 In 1979 the current museum opened to house these exhibits.
-If you are interested in archaeology and history of the Hariphunchai and Lanna kingdoms, you will appreciate this small but very interesting museum.
+If you are interested in the archaeology and the history of the Hariphunchai and Lanna kingdoms, you will appreciate this small but very interesting museum.
 It is well done

 Statue of Queen Chamathewi